lackyhy/discord_bot/readme.md

 ```

 3. Configure the bot:
-   - Create a `config` folder
+   - open file "settings.py"
    - Add your bot token and other settings in the configuration files

 4. Run the bot:
 ```bash